Win $500 in our Tailgating Sweepstakes!

 You know what we'd *really* like to give away?
 A spot in the college football playoff or the Super Bowl for your favorite team.

-Since that's not within our purview, in lieu of that, we welcome you to enter our Tailgating Sweepstakes.
+Since that's not within our purview, we welcome you to enter our Tailgating Sweepstakes.
 Entering will allow you a chance to win $500 that you could use on any number of football-focused items that'll give you a boost as summer turns to fall.
 Perhaps a new jersey or a charcuterie board, or some tickets to spend a Saturday or Sunday watching your favorite team.

 Entering is simple -- just visit the contest page.
 Once there, fill out the form, and you’ll be successfully entered.